Freedom in Forgetting

 Recently, we had a family gathering that could have become a major emotional event.
 After years of disconnection, my brother came back into Milly’s life - and into his son’s life - meeting his grandson for the first time.

-In the past, this would have been built up for weeks: fear, worry, and family stress.
-Milly, in particular, would have panicked about expectations and old memories of hurt - and it might not even have happened.
+In the past, this would have been built up for weeks, full of fear and family stress, and might not even have happened.
 This time, it was different.

-She had a brief flicker of worry about being ready and what might be expected of her.
-I reassured her that she could follow her usual routine, that he wouldn’t want any fuss, and that he’d be happy to see her in her little home.
-I was relaxed so she relaxed.
-She sat in her chair and read the paper calmly until he arrived.
+I didn’t tell Milly he was coming until about an hour beforehand.
+Context can still matter to her, even if time doesn’t, so I told her it was last minute because none of us were sure it would happen.
+She had a brief flicker of worry about being ready and what might be expected of her, but I reassured her that she could follow her usual routine and that there’d be no fuss.
+She sat in her favourite chair reading the paper until he arrived.

 When she saw him, it was very special.
 She was in her safe place - her room, her chair - and she felt calm.
-She didn’t join us for lunch, but everyone visited her in turn.
-She even asked whether she should join us, and was visibly relieved when I told her it was far too busy and not ideal for a ninety-year-old who’d recently broken her leg and wasn’t as strong as she used to be.
+She didn’t join us for lunch.
+She asked if she should and was visibly relieved when I said it would be far too busy and tiring for her.
+Everyone visited her in turn and she smiled throughout the day - helped I’m sure by the steady routine and her usual sleep in the afternoon.

 When Feeling Lasts Longer Than Memory

 Seeing him again a week later, she called him by his correct name.
 Even without remembering the first visit in detail, the positive experience had already done its work.
-By the time she saw him again, her brain had learned that being with him felt good - that’s the dopamine connection! - and she repeatedly said his name and held his hand.
+I believe that her brain had learned that being with him felt good, and she repeatedly said his name and held his hand.

 “Oh no. I don’t feel sad!”

 And that was it.
 No anxiety.
 No distress.
 No lingering worry.
-The past family chaos didn’t matter.
-What mattered was the now - the being together, the shared sense of love, presence, and safety.
+The past chaos didn’t matter.
+What mattered was the now - the shared sense of love, presence, and safety.

 A reminder of the freedom in forgetting.